immunant/c2rust/README.md

 If you have trouble with building and installing, or want to build from the latest master, the [developer docs](docs/README-developers.md#building-with-system-llvm-libraries) provide more details on the build system.

+### Installing from Git

+If you'd like to check our recently developed features or you urgently require a bugfixed version of c2rust you can install it directly from Git:

+    cargo +nightly-2019-04-12 install --git https://github.com/immunant/c2rust.git c2rust

+Please note that the master branch is under constant development and you may expirience issues or crashes.

+You should also set `LLVM_CONFIG_PATH` accordingly if required as described above.

 ## Translating C to Rust

 To translate C files specified in `compile_commands.json` (see below), run the `c2rust` tool with the `transpile` subcommand: